fatih-yavuz/links.dev/README.md

   2. [Optional] custom.css, which allows you to customize the look of your page.

 That's it!

-### What's next?
 Once you have created your "my-links" repository and opened your pull request, wait for it to be reviewed and approved.
 Once it is merged to the master branch, your page will be visible at: https://links.dev/username

-## Stay in touch?
-- Subscribe to the [newsletter](http://eepurl.com/igpQ6j), get notified when new features are added to links.dev
-- Follow [@links4dev](https://twitter.com/links4dev) on Twitter for updates
-- Join the [Discord](https://discord.gg/gVJPDQq4) server to get help and share your ideas
-- Want to support me for me?
-You can buy me a coffee [here](https://www.buymeacoffee.com/fthdev), I will publicly thank you on Twitter from [my personal account](https://twitter.com/fthdev) :)

 ## Tips